ncatlab/nlab-content/pages/3/1/0/4/4013/content.md

 +-- {: .proof}
 ######Proof
-One of our earlier results was that coproducts were disjoint, and one of the AT axioms above says that coproducts are universal.
+The previous proposition gives sufficient finite completeness and cocompleteness.
+By one of our earlier results, coproducts are disjoint, and one of the AT axioms above says that coproducts are universal.
 Hence an AT category is extensive; it is also effective regular, hence a pretopos.
 =--